How to Install ClamAV on Fedora

 sudo ausearch -m avc -ts recent | grep clam

-Accordingly, if SELinux is blocking access, you can temporarily set it to permissive mode for testing:
+If SELinux is blocking access, you can temporarily set it to permissive mode for testing:

 sudo setenforce 0

 For a permanent solution, create a custom SELinux policy module or adjust file contexts for the directories you need to scan.
-Learn more about managing SELinux on Fedora if you encounter persistent access issues.
+Learn more about managing SELinux on Fedora if you encounter persistent issues.

 clamd@scan Service Fails to Start